ch4n3l/ch4n3l.github.io/_posts/2017/2019-04-04-downnotifer-ssrf.md

 Essentially, with SSRF you are able to send requests originating from the web-server, in which you can leverage to read local files, or even enumerate services on the local system.

-Within SSRF, an exists subattack you can perform which is known as XSPA *(Cross Site Port Attack)*
+Within SSRF,  exists a subattack you can perform which is known as XSPA *(Cross Site Port Attack)*

-Using XSPA, you can either use response times, response output to fingerprint if local services are running on the server such as `ftp, mysql, redis`
+With `XSPA`, you can use server output (which was easier for us in this case), or server response times to fingerprint if local services are running on the server such as `ftp, mysql, redis`

-A great source to read about `SSRF` and ever

 # iii.
 Exploiting XSPA to Enumerate Local Services

-Luckily for us, due to the type of application logic `DownNotifier` was using, it was a lot easier for us to perform an XSPA attack.

 When browsing to `downnotifier` we are greeted with: